skirexwastaken/NumScript/README.md

 - **Real-Time Execution:** The interpreter processes code one line at a time, providing immediate feedback.
 - **Simplicity:** NumScript features a minimalistic syntax and a limited set of data types, resulting in a lightweight and efficient programming experience.

+## How to use

+You will need to install the newest version of python.

+Windows

+`python NumScript.py`

+Linux

+`python3 NumScript.py`

+Or if you want to run a specific file

+Windows

+`python NumScript.py main.ns`

+Linux

+`python3 NumScript.py main.ns`

 ## Core Mechanics

 NumScript is an **interpreted language**, meaning the interpreter reads and executes code **one line at a time**.